 Be sure to take all applicable safety precautions during the installation of the kit.
-The instructions listed in this brochure and the illustrations all show the left, or driver's side of the vehicle.
-To install the right side assembly simply follow the same procedures.
+The instructions listed in this brochure and the illustrations all show the left or driver's side of the vehicle.
+To install the right side assembly simply follow the same procedures while reversing any orientations.
 Your kit includes separate inflation valves and air lines for each air helper spring.
 This will allow you to level your vehicle from side to side as well as from front to back.
-If you would rather have a single valve inflation system, your dealer can supply the required "T" fitting.
+If you would rather have a single valve inflation system, your dealer can supply the required T-fittings.